LeventeTamas/MineSweeper/README.md

 - Scoreboard: -will be implemented in the future-

 # Known issues
-- Saving new settings doesn't always works
+- Saving new settings doesn't always work